bitcoin-dot-org/developer.bitcoin.org/devguide/wallets.rst

 Specifying different index numbers will create different unlinkable child keys from the same parent keys.
 Repeating the procedure for the child keys using the child chain code will create unlinkable grandchild keys.

-Because creating child keys requires both a key and a chain code, the key and chain code together are called the :term:`extended key`.
-An :term:`extended private key <extended key>` and its corresponding :term:`extended public key <extended key>` have the same chain code.
-The (top-level parent) :term:`master private key <master chain code>` and master chain code are derived from random data, as illustrated below.
+Because creating child keys requires both a key and a chain code, the key and chain code together are called the :term:`extended key <Extended key>`.
+An :term:`extended private key <Extended key>` and its corresponding :term:`extended public key <Extended key>` have the same chain code.
+The (top-level parent) :term:`master private key <Master chain code>` and master chain code are derived from random data, as illustrated below.

 .. figure:: /img/dev/en-hd-root-keys.svg
    :alt: Creating A Root Extended Key Pair

    Creating A Root Extended Key Pair

-A :term:`root seed <hd wallet seed>` is created from either 128 bits, 256 bits, or 512 bits of random data.
+A :term:`root seed <HD wallet seed>` is created from either 128 bits, 256 bits, or 512 bits of random data.
 This root seed of as little as 128 bits is the only data the user needs to backup in order to derive every key created by a particular wallet program using particular settings.

 |Warning icon| **Warning:** As of this writing, HD wallet programs are not expected to be fully compatible, so users must only use the same HD wallet program with the same HD-related settings for a particular root seed.